Information-Warfare-Center/CSI-SIEM/README.md

 ![](./docs/images/logo/Malcolm_banner.png)

-[Malcolm](https://github.com/idaholab/Malcolm) is a powerful network traffic analysis tool suite designed with the following goals in mind:
+[CSI-SIEM using Malcolm](https://github.com/Information-Warfare-Center/CSI-SIEM/) is a powerful network traffic analysis tool suite designed with the following goals in mind:

 * **Easy to use** – Malcolm accepts network traffic data in the form of full packet capture (PCAP) files and Zeek (formerly Bro) logs.
 These artifacts can be uploaded via a simple browser-based interface or captured live and forwarded to Malcolm using lightweight forwarders.
 In either case, the data is automatically normalized, enriched, and correlated for analysis.
 * **Powerful traffic analysis** – Visibility into network communications is provided through two intuitive interfaces: Kibana, a flexible data visualization plugin with dozens of prebuilt dashboards providing an at-a-glance overview of network protocols; and Moloch, a powerful tool for finding and identifying the network sessions comprising suspected security incidents.